Author: Abhishek Nag

 }

-Add the [Authorize] attribute to your controllers or specific actions to restrict access to authenticated users:
+Use the [Authorize] attribute to restrict access to specific controllers or actions:

 csharp